MBcode/ec/test/testing.md

   RDF --> Nabu --> NGRPH(Named Graphs) --> QUADS
   TESTMAN --> TESTQUERY[[SPARQL-Query ]]  --> DLQUERY
 ```
-#### Present overlapping scopes of workflow elements:
+#### Scopes of workflow elements: Gleaner/nabu are the verbs transitioning the data-objects, that we can test for

-Gleaner/nabu are more the verbs transitioning the data-objects
+We can always get the [counts.md](counts.md) fall off, but we can best tell if the intermediate data files are broken by diffs with expected results during workflow spot testing.
+Though with URN listing from each stage we could better check them in prod.

 The Config for normal crawls and spot testing each have a sitemap